Compare U-verse deals at Wirefly. Enter your ZIP code above to view AT&T U-verse deals.

 Internet and communications service providers are difficult to weigh for their pros and cons since their services are so detailed and specific, and many areas have several options for patrons to select from.
 Two of the most common options are AT&T and Time Warner Cable, however both of those companies have complicated websites that offer...

 The cable industry has seen a major shakeup in recent years, with a series of "mega mergers" redefining competitive boundaries, Internet speeds, and channel lineups.
-Two of the biggest players are Spectrum and Xfinity by Comcast, each of which has grown significantly larger in size and scale over the past half-decade.
+Two of the biggest players are Spectrum and Xfinity from Comcast, each of which has grown significantly larger in size and scale over the past half-decade.
 Though the companies are...

 High speed internet service has been available throughout the modern world for many years now, but there are a number of service providers all vying for a larger piece of the collective market.
 For the longest time, getting the fastest internet meant having to pay exorbitant prices for services that were just getting started in the technological...